 Our model is a generalization of Bojanowski et al. [7].
 Indeed, we can easily cast the problem formulated in that paper into our framework.
-Our model differs from the aforementioned one in three crucial ways: First, we do not need to add a separate "background class", which is always problematic.
-Second, we propose another way to handle the semi-supervised setting.
+Our model is different in three crucial ways: First, we do not need to add a separate "back-ground class", which is always problematic.
+Second, we handle the semi-supervised setting differently, using the method described in Sec.
+4 instead of the hard constraints in [7].
 Most importantly, we replace the matrix Z by ΨY , allowing us to add data-independent constraints and priors on Y. In this section we describe comparative experiments conducted on the dataset proposed in [7].

 Dataset.
-We use the videos, labels and features provided in [7].
-This data is composed of 843 videos (94 videos are set aside for a classification experiement) that are annotated with a sequence of labels.
+We use the video clips, labels and features provided by the authors of [7].
+This data is composed of 843 video clips (94 clips are set aside) that are annotated with a sequence of labels.
 There are 16 different labels such as e.g. "Eat", "Open Door" and "Stand Up".
-As in the original paper, we randomly split the dataset into ten different validation, evaluation and supervised sets.
+As in [7], we randomly split the dataset into ten different validation, evaluation and supervised sets.

 Features.
 The label sequences provided as weak supervisory signal in [7] can be used as our features Ψ .
 We consider a language composed of sixteen words, where every word corresponds to a label.
 Then, the representation ψ_j of every element j is the indicator vector of the j-th label in the sequence.
 Since we do not model background, we simply interleave zero vectors in between meaningful elements.
 The matrix Φ corresponds to the video features provided with the paper's code.
-These features are 2000-dimensional bagof-words vectors computed on the HOF channel.
+These features are 2000-dimensional bag-of-words vectors computed on the HOF channel.